wds4/tapestry-protocol/tips/grapevine/README.md

 - 2.0.0.4.1 - context: two dimensions
 - 2.1.x - algorithms and equations
 - 2.1.0 - calculation of certainty from input

-## new word types
-- attestation
-- rating
-- trust rating
-- category (dimension of context)
-- action (dimension of context)

 ## data visualization